hazae41/mutevents.ts/README.md

 dog.on(["woof", "before"], () => console.log("First"));
 ```

-The "low" listener will be executed after the "normal" one, which will be executed after the "high" one.

 When multiple listeners are on the same priority, the first defined will be the first executed.

 ```typescript